dcelisgarza/DDD.jl/README.md

         )
 IntegrationP{Float64,CustomTrapezoid,Int64}(1000.0, 0.0, 1.0e10, CustomTrapezoid(), 1.0e-6, 1.0e-6, 0.0, 0)
 ```

-!!! warning "This will change"
+>[!WARNING]
+>

-    `IntegrationP` will undergo revisions.
+>`IntegrationP` will undergo revisions.
 Probably be split into two, or perhaps eliminated completely in order to use/extend the state of the art `DifferentialEquations.jl` framework.

 Within a given material, we have multiple slip systems, which can be loaded into their own immutable structure.
 Here we only define a single slip system, but we have the capability of adding more by making the `slipPlane` and `bVec` arguments `n × 3` matrices rather than vectors.
 ```julia